 Chili is a staple meal in my household.
 It’s so easy to make, reheats well, and you can add endless amounts of toppings each time you eat it to change things up.
-I used extra lean ground turkey in this recipe to make things a little bit healthier.
-I also used several types of beans.
+Plus, on a cold winter night, it’s hard to beat this meal.

-- Use an extra lean mean, such as 98% extra lean ground turkey or ground beef
+- Use an extra lean meat, such as 98% extra lean ground turkey or ground beef.
+Shredded chicken breast is also an option.

-- Skip the sour cream on top- try using a plain, non-fat greek yogurt for a creamy, lighter version
+- Instead of adding sour cream on top, try using a plain, non-fat greek yogurt for a creamy, lighter version

 - Beware of the high sodium content of beans.
 Look for the beans labeled “no added salt”, or use dried beans.